Skip to content

 • Sorting options are limited and cumbersome

-4. Interactive dashboards
+4. Interactive analytics visualization

 • No charts or graphs visualization